ppyrka98/Internet-and-Linux/internet.md

 site is still open, and if it is it connects.

 - After being connected to the website, you can now try to request to view a certain part of or information on the website like an article.
 Before doing this, it must check to see TCP/IP and HTTP.
 These two things will describe how the request you want to make must be formatted when being sent.

--
+These rules require that the responses and requests made must be cut up into packets of data that know the destination IP address.
+Once they reach that address they will reassemble correctly.

+- Once the request you sent for has been chopped up, they travel along going through various routers that check and direct the packets to their correct location.
+On arrival to the Web Server, the packets reassemble and the server looks for the request you made, chop it into packets again, and send it back.

+- After it travels all the way back to your browser, it gets reassembled and translated so that it can be displayed correctly on your screen.